fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 Marcin writes about Rails and AI at rubyonai.com

-Rails conventions in the open at github.com/marostr/superpowers-rails
+The Rails AI harness, in the open at github.com/fryga-io/superpowers-rails

 We're four people — maybe five: careers